johnjackoleary/cfi-commonplace-book/Filed/National Airspace System.md

 ### Special Use Airspace
 - Prohibited areas: Flight prohibited (e.g. White House)
 - Restricted areas: Not wholly prohibited, but has restrictions.
 Contact the controlling agency for permission.
-May be extremely hazardous to enter without permission.
+May be extremely hazardous to enter without permission.^[E.g. [[R-2531]]]
 - Warning areas: Similar to restricted, but not solely US jurisdiction (e.g. over ocean)
 - Military operation areas ([[MOA]]s): Separate certain military operations from IFR traffic.
 VFR pilots should exercise caution if traversing a MOA
 	- > [!quote] From [[AIM 3]]